 This Read/Write bit-field permits the user to enable or disable the Rx FEAC Valid interrupt.
 Writing a "1" to this bit-field enables this interrupt.
 Whereas, writing a "0" disables this interrupt.
 The value of this bit-field is "0" following power up or reset.

-Note: For more information on this bit-field and the Receive FEAC Processor, please see Section 3.3.3.1.
+Note: For more information on this bit-field and the Receive FEAC Processor, refer to Section 4.3.3.1.

 Bit 0 - RxFEAC Valid Interrupt Status